canyoufeelthelove/docker-compose/README.md

 ## `UPSTREAM_DNS`
 This allows you to choose one or more IP addresses for upstream DNS resolution if a name is not matched by the `lancache-dns` service (e.g. non-cached services, local hostname resolution).

-Whichever resolver you choose depends on your network's requirements - if you don't need to provide internal DNS names, you can point `UPSTREAM_DNS` directly to an external resolver (the default is Google's DNS at `8.8.8.8`).
+Whichever resolver you choose depends on your network's requirements - if you don't need to provide internal DNS names, you can point `UPSTREAM_DNS` directly to an external resolver (the default is cloudflare DNS at `1.1.1.1`).

 If you run internal services on your network, you can set `UPSTREAM_DNS` to be your internal DNS resolver(s), semicolon separated (e.g. `192.168.0.1; 192.168.0.2`).